Nodal phases in non-Hermitian wallpaper crystals

-We begin our work by recapitulating the physical intuition of space groups, and how they give rise to and constrain the momentum-space Hamiltonian of crystalline systems.
-We continue by listing all space groups and momenta that give rise to non-trivial point group action, before explicitly enumerating the allowed Bloch Hamiltonians in the neighborhood of these points to lowest order.
-We then survey these same lowest-order terms for Bloch Hamiltonians constrained by spatial as well as either \PT{} or \T{} symmetry.
+We begin our work by recapitulating the physical intuition of space groups and how they give rise to and constrain the momentum-space Hamiltonian of crystalline systems.
+We continue by listing all space groups and momenta with non-trivial point group action, before explicitly enumerating the allowed Bloch Hamiltonians in the neighborhood of these points to lowest order.
+We repeat this analysis for Bloch Hamiltonians constrained by spatial as well as either \PT{} or \T{} symmetry.
 Finally, we present simple lattice models that illustrate our main results.

-{\it Background.} We investigate two-dimensional systems since non-Hermitian degeneracies, so-called exceptional points (EPs), occur generically with codimension two.
-We describe our process and results within the tight-binding approximation.
-States in the systems we consider are naturally expressed in a basis of orbitals, each of which is associated to a point \(\br\in\R^2\) in the plane.
-In crystalline systems these are arranged periodically in a lattice, i.e., there are two linearly independent shortest lattice vectors \(\ba, \bb\in\R^2\) such that for each state at some \(\br\) there exists another state at \(\br+n\ba+m\bb\) for any \(n,m\in\Z\).
-We thus label the periodic repetition by indices \((n,m)\), as well as another index \(j\) labeling the unit cell pattern that is repeated over the lattice.
-This means the Hilbert space is made up of states \(\ket{\phi_{n,m,j}}\) that describe an orbital of the same type as \(\ket{\phi_{0,0,j}}\), shifted by \(n\ba+m\bb\).
-The position associated to each basis state is then \(\br(n,m,j) = n\ba+m\bb+\br_j\) for a fixed vector \(\br_j\).
-We will equivalently denote the bases as \(\ket{\phi_j(\br)}\), suppressing the dependencies of \(\br\).
+We describe our process and results within the tight-binding approximation: states are expressed in a basis of orbitals at points in \(\R^2\).
+In crystalline systems these are arranged periodically in a lattice, i.e., there are two linearly independent shortest lattice vectors \(\ba, \bb\in\R^2\) such that for each state at \(\br\), there exist other states at \(\br+\Z\ba+\Z\bb\).
+We, thus, label the orbitals by indices \((n,m)\in\Z^2\), plus another index \(j\) labeling the unit cell pattern that is repeated over the lattice.
+Altogether, the Hilbert space consists of states \(\ket{\phi_{n,m,j}}\) that describe an orbital of the same type as \(\ket{\phi_{0,0,j}}\), shifted by \(n\ba+m\bb\).
+The position associated with each basis state is then \(\br(n,m,j) = n\ba+m\bb+\br_j\) for some \(\br_j\in\R^2\).
+We will denote the bases as \(\ket{\phi_j(\br)}\), suppressing the dependencies of \(\br\).